thejuc/towers_dpca/README.md

 General interpretation of these plots: if the laser on distance trace decreases in value relative to the corresponding laser off distance trace, then it is moving more towards the opposite trajectory.

-Example: Below we see that the right trace with laser on distance is lower in value for the majority of the trial when compared to the right trace with laser off trace.
+Example: Below we see that the right trace with laser on distance is lower in value for the majority of the trial when compared to the right trace with laser off.
 Because these distance values are both taken relative to left trace with laser off, this suggests that the right trajectories with laser on are moving more towards the left trajectory with laser off.

 ![image](https://user-images.githubusercontent.com/86695930/226212229-459aceae-0f3b-487d-aeb8-30a289e02ad4.png)